Anjeh24/Employee-Tracker/README.md

 # Employee-Tracker
 This project is to create an app that can be used  track and add employees in a database and also help analyze how much is being spent between departments.
+Sequel was used to create the database and insert the seeds.
+While JS was used to create a connection and provide options for editing the database.
+Link to video demo on how it works; https://drive.google.com/file/d/16x4p7WO-cTGW485EtC2ZdF1y8RW3MvTM/view

 View of results: